yxhuang623/Pipeline_practice/README.md

 The YXPipeline could run in a Linux environment, and it has been tested to work well on Ubuntu system.
 ## Executable Software Dependencies

 The software used in this pipeline include BWA, SAMtools, GATK4, VarScan.
-Please make sure that your operating system has the following software installed before running the YXPipeline.
+Please make sure that your operating system has those software installed before running the YXPipeline.

 ## Environment Variables